Hydroxychloroquine

 Frequently Asked Questions

-Why do I need regular eye tests while on hydroxychloroquine?
+Why do I need regular eye tests while taking hydroxychloroquine?

 Can I take hydroxychloroquine during pregnancy?